<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 Transformations are a form of a case study.

-In your caption, write about where your customer was in the beginning and the results they accomplished in the end.
+In your caption, write about where your customer was initially and the results they accomplished in the end.
 Also, mention what YOU did to get them there!

 17. Fascinating statistics

-Statistics posts are a fantastic way to engage your audience by providing them with valuable data.
+Statistics posts are a fantastic way to engage your audience by providing valuable data.

-People LOVE numbers and data, especially when it comes to understanding trends, behavior, and industry insights.
+People LOVE numbers and data, especially when it helps them understand trends, behavior, and industry insights.

 Plus, sharing statistics can help establish yourself as an authority and expert in your field.